 - The ability to develop and defend informed judgments, and to write clearly and conceptually about theatre.

 Theatre studies are quintessentially liberal arts in that they embody the process of synthesizing theoretical and practical courses in a finished product called "performance."

 Measured Student Learning

-- Audience evaluation via talkbacks with public after performances and audience surveys.
+- Audience evaluation via talkbacks with public after performances and the use of audience surveys.

 - In-class discussions and critiques with peers.

 - Written analysis of departmental productions, guest performances, and professional performances seen by all theater students.

 - Individual meetings with the director discussing the performer's progress during the production period.

 - Informal discussions with other faculty members in the department.

 - Performance and/or design showings (many times open to the public) and informal and formal evaluations at the end of each semester.